Or call 1-888-5-OPTOUT.

 This service can be especially helpful for seniors, who might be targeted by unethical marketers and fake charities; or their caretakers.
 Just explain that "the phone company can tell if the caller is trying to get money from you, so you'll only get a single ring."

 * CHARITIES:Always do your own due diligence on charities before donating.
 Most phone solicitations are low-rated charities or even scams.
 The website below formally rates charities, and if you scroll to the bottom, it shows the salaries of chief executives-- sometimes multi-millions.

 * BUSINESS-TO-BUSINESS ADVERTISING: Contact Dun and Bradstreet to eliminate mailings.

 Call 1-800-234-3867 to request Opt Out.

 ORGANIZING DAILY MAIL

 The mailbox can be a major culprit in excess papers migrating around the house.
-Out of control, it produces disorder, delays in locating an item, wasted trees, and possibly, household strife.
+When out of control, it produces disorder, delays, wasted trees-- and possibly, household strife.